On reduction and normalization in the computational core: Operational Properties of , Weak and Surface Reduction

+In \Cref{sec:factorizations,sec:values} we shall generalize and refine the last two points, respectively, to reduction $\redlc$ instead of $\redbc$.

-\section{Operational properties of $\lc$, weak and surface reduction}
+\section{Operational Properties of $\lc$, Weak and Surface Reduction}

-We study evaluation and normalization via \emph{factorization} theorems (\Cref{sec:factorizations}), which are based on both weak and surface reductions.
-The construction which we develop in the next sections demands more work than one may expect.
-This is due to the fact that the rules induced by the monadic laws of associativity and identity make the analysis of the reduction properties non trivial.
-In particular---as anticipated in the introduction--- \emph{weak reduction} does not factorize $\lc$, and has severe drawbacks, which we explain next. \emph{Surface reduction} behaves better, but also has some issues.
-For this reason, we will use a combination of both, surface and weak reductions.
+We study evaluation and normalization in $\lc$ via \emph{factorization} theorems (\Cref{sec:factorizations}), which are based on both weak and surface reductions.
+The construction we develop in the next sections demands more work than one may expect.
+This is due to the fact that the rules induced by the monadic laws of associativity and identity make the analysis of the reduction properties non-trivial.
+In particular---as anticipated in the introduction---\emph{weak reduction} does not factorize $\redlc$, and has severe drawbacks, which we explain next. \emph{Surface reduction} behaves better, but still present difficulties.
 In the rest of this section, we examine their respective properties.

-\subsection{Weak Reduction:\\ the impact of Associativity and Identity}
+\subsection{Weak Reduction: the Impact of Associativity and Identity}

 \emph{Weak (left)} reduction (\Cref{sec:CbV}) is one of the most common and studied way to implement evaluation in CbV, and more generally in calculi with effects.